Acceptance policy overview

 Understand which receipt checks run before a submission can count in the challenge.

-| Layer | What it decides | Typical output |
+| Step | What it decides | Typical result |

 |---|---|---|

-Acceptance Policy | Whether the receipt data satisfies the challenge requirements. | Pass or fail |
+| Acceptance policy | Whether the receipt meets the challenge requirements. | Pass or fail |

-Validation Policy | What happens after a compliant receipt passes policy. | VALID immediately or PENDING for manual review |
+| Validation policy | What happens to a receipt that passed. | Counts right away, or waits for someone to review it |

 What the policy can check